zzhangjii/learning-library/lab-guides/LabGuide100.md

 ### **STEP 9**: Create Database User in ATP Database

   - You should see the **SQL Developer Worksheet** open.
-One opened execute the following SQL Statements to create the `alpha` database user.
+Once opened execute the following SQL Statements to create the `alpha` database user.

 	```
 	create user alpha identified by "a1phaOffice1_";